Cosmetic Microbiology Services

-Send the product along with the contact sheet you download below and a check for $31 per sample (or other appropriate amount) or send Paypal.
+Send the product along with the contact sheet you download below and a check for $32 per sample or send Paypal.
 US Mail, UPS or FedEx are all fine, however, in the winter its best to time things such that the product doesn’t freeze.
+DO NOT send signature required.

 The procedure will follow the guidelines of the US Food & Drug Administration (FDA) for microbiological methods for cosmetics.
 You can read them here.
 Testing takes 10 days to 2 weeks.